Marquzano/Demo-repo/README.md

 This will be my first edit on an IDE to the readme so I can add, save by committing, and push to a remote repo

 ## Development instructions
-1. This is to show the intracicies of branching
+1. This is to show the intricacies of branching
 2. Open index.html in your browser